swseighman/Java-Perf-Grafana/ComputeConfiguration.md

 WantedBy=multi-user.target
 ```

-A Prometheus configuration file (`prometheus.yml`) is required, here's an example of the configuration for this demo environment:
+A Prometheus configuration file (`prometheus.yml`) is required, here's an example of the configuration for this demo environment (see `files` directory):

 ```